usnistgov/SFA/Release/README.md

 ## Download

-To download a file, left-click on the file name and then on the download symbol (down arrow) to the right.
+To download the zip, xlsx, or pdf files, left-click on the file name and then on the download symbol (down arrow) to the right.